uw-hai/crowdjs-server/README.md

 1. https://github.com/uwcrowdlab/heroku-buildpack-zmdp.git
 2. https://github.com/mwcraig/conda-buildpack.git  # This is a PR that fixes https://github.com/conda/conda-buildpack.git

+You may also need to clear the heroku cache if your slug size is too large:

+`heroku repo:purge_cache --app your-app-name`

 ## Run instructions
 - Run the application using either `heroku local` (if using Heroku) or `./run.sh .env -b host:port`.
 Use the second option if you would like to see exceptions.